What are the Top Ten Healthy Winter Foods?

-Winter season is the best time to nourish the body with some seasonal produce as well as fortify your meals with foods that can really uplift and nourish your body and mood.
+Winter season is the best time to nourish the body with some seasonal produce as well as fortify your meals with foods that can uplift and nourish your body and mood.

-- Eat your fill of winter squash or pumpkin as they can give you a healthy dose of potassium, magnesium, folate, fiber and vitamins A, B6, C and K.
+- Eat your fill of winter squash or pumpkin as they can give you a healthy dose of potassium, magnesium, folate, fiber, and vitamins A, B6, C, and K.

-Sticking to seasonal produce is not only good for your health but also easier on your wallet as seasonal food sources are available in plenty during their peak season and hence are inexpensive to buy and to add to the meals for healthy and warming winter recipes.
+Sticking to seasonal produce is not only good for your health, but also easier on your wallet, as seasonal food sources are available in plenty during their peak season and hence are inexpensive to buy and to add to the meals for healthy and warming winter recipes.